Mathematical visualization

 The Mandelbrot set, one of the most famous examples of mathematical visualization.

 Mathematical phenomena can be understood and explored via visualization.
 Classically, this consisted of two-dimensional drawings or building three-dimensional models (particularly plaster models in the 19th and early 20th century).
-In contrast, today it most frequently consists of using computers to make static two- or three-dimensional drawings, animations, or interactive programs.
-Writing programs to visualize mathematics is an aspect of computational geometry.
+In contrast, today it most frequently consists of using computers or calculators to make static two- or three-dimensional drawings, animations, or interactive programs.
+Writing software programs to visualize mathematics is an aspect of computational geometry.

 Applications

 Mathematical visualization is used throughout mathematics, particularly in the fields of geometry and analysis.
 Notable examples include plane curves, space curves, polyhedra, ordinary differential equations, partial differential equations (particularly numerical solutions, as in fluid dynamics or minimal surfaces such as soap films), conformal maps, fractals, and chaos.
+Visualization is mostly helpful in understanding a problem and many methods can be applied to visualize almost all branches in mathematics.
+Visualization cannot be used as proof in mathematics but is often used to demonstrate changes and steps in proofs.